Set It, Achieve It: Your Money Goals Made SMART

 Show Notes

 "I want to save more money."
-That's not a goal.
-That's a wish.
+That's not a goal — it's a wish.
 And wishes don't build portfolios.

-The difference between investors who actually buy their first rental property and those who talk about it for five years comes down to one thing: how they set goals.
+The gap between investors who actually buy their first rental and those who talk about it for years comes down to how they set goals.
 Vague intentions produce vague results.
 SMART goals produce real estate.

 The SMART Framework

-SMART isn't new — it comes from management theory back in 1981.
-But it works just as well for your personal finances as it does for corporate objectives.
-Every goal needs five components:
+SMART comes from management theory (1981), but it works just as well for personal finances.
+Every goal needs five parts:

 Specific.
-What exactly are you trying to accomplish?
 "Save money" becomes "save $20,000 for a down payment on a duplex."
-The specificity gives you clarity on what you're working toward and eliminates ambiguity.
+Specificity removes ambiguity and gives you a clear target.

 Relevant.
-Does this goal connect to your bigger picture?
-Saving $20,000 for a duplex down payment connects directly to building cash flow and working toward your FI number.
-It's not a random target — it's a step in your PRIME journey.
+Saving $20,000 for a duplex connects directly to building cash flow and working toward financial independence.
+It's not a random target — it's a step in your investing journey.

 Time-Bound.
-When's the deadline?
 "Save $20,000 by December 2025."
 Deadlines create urgency.
 Without one, the goal sits on a sticky note collecting dust.

 From Vague to SMART: Real Examples

-Vague goal: "I want to invest in real estate someday."
-SMART version: "I will save $15,000 for an FHA loan down payment by March 2026 by auto-transferring $625/month into my dedicated investment savings account, starting this Friday."
+Vague: "I want to invest in real estate someday."
+SMART: "I will save $15,000 for an FHA loan down payment by March 2026 by auto-transferring $625/month into my dedicated investment savings account, starting this Friday."

-Vague goal: "I want to learn about investing."
-SMART version: "I will analyze 10 rental properties on Zillow using NOI, cap rate, and DSCR calculations by the end of this month — two per week for five weeks — and document each analysis in a spreadsheet."
+Vague: "I want to learn about investing."
+SMART: "I will analyze 10 rental properties on Zillow using NOI, cap rate, and DSCR calculations by end of month — two per week for five weeks — and document each analysis in a spreadsheet."

-Vague goal: "I want to be financially free."
-SMART version: "I will reach a passive income of $4,000/month from rental properties within 5 years by acquiring one cash-flowing property per year, starting with a duplex house hack by Q1 2025."
+Vague: "I want to be financially free."
+SMART: "I will reach $4,000/month in passive income from rental properties within 5 years by acquiring one cash-flowing property per year, starting with a duplex house hack by Q1 2025."

-Notice the pattern.
 Each SMART goal has a dollar amount, a timeline, and a concrete action.
-You can measure progress weekly.
-You know exactly when you've succeeded — or when you need to recalibrate.
+You can measure progress weekly and know exactly when you've succeeded — or when to recalibrate.

 Automation: Remove Yourself from the Equation

-The best SMART goals are automated.
-Set up automatic transfers on the day your paycheck hits.
-Use your bank's round-up feature to sweep spare change into savings.
-Schedule calendar reminders for your quarterly reviews.
+The best SMART goals run on autopilot.
+Set up automatic transfers the day your paycheck hits.
+Use round-up features to sweep spare change.
+Schedule calendar reminders for quarterly reviews.

-Willpower is a depleting resource.
-Automation isn't.
-When your savings happen without your involvement, the only thing that can stop you is a genuine emergency — not a bad day or an impulse purchase.
+Willpower runs out.
+Automation doesn't.
+When savings happen without your involvement, the only thing that stops you is a genuine emergency — not a bad day or an impulse purchase.

 Quarterly Reviews: Stay Honest

-Every 90 days, sit down and review your SMART goals.
-Are you on track?
+Every 90 days, sit down and review.
+On track?
 Ahead?
 Behind?
 Life changes — a raise, a car repair, a medical bill — and your goals should adapt.

-The key rule: adjust the timeline or the monthly amount, but never delete the goal.
-If you planned to save $500/month but can only manage $350 after unexpected expenses, update the timeline accordingly.
+The rule: adjust the timeline or the monthly amount, but never delete the goal.
+If $500/month drops to $350 after unexpected expenses, update the timeline.
 The goal stays alive.
 Progress continues.

 Your Action Step

 Write one SMART money goal tonight.
 Use this formula: "I will [specific action] by [date] by [measurable monthly action]."
-Put it somewhere you'll see it daily — your phone lock screen, your bathroom mirror, the first page of your journal.
+Put it where you'll see it daily — phone lock screen, bathroom mirror, first page of your journal.
 Then set up the automatic transfer.
 Goal written, automation active, progress guaranteed.

 Was this helpful?